2012 United Kingdom fuel crisis

 In March 2012 Unite trades union warned it was considering a strike over health and safety standards.
 Unite represents around 2,000 tanker drivers, who deliver fuel to 90% of Britain's forecourts.
-Although no strike took place, Government action precipitated panic-buying and a woman was very seriously injured after following a minister's advice to store extra petrol.
+Although no strike took place, Government action precipitated panic-buying and a woman was seriously injured after following a minister's advice to store extra petrol.

 Background

 Towards the end of 2007, fuel prices exceeded £1 per litre with a two-pence rise in fuel tax in October, resulting in the highest diesel prices and the fourth highest for petrol in Europe.
 New protests were planned by two unconnected groups, one called Transaction 2007 and the Road Haulage Association (RHA).
-The RHA is currently headed by Chief Executive Mr Geoff Dunning.
 Protesters claimed that forecourts and oil firms were profiteering.
-Tanker drivers also claimed felt that they were being neglected and over worked.
-They were also concerned about the outsourcing in the haulage industry has triggered relentless pressure on cutting costs, with firms likes of Asda, Shell and Esso all contracting out their deliveries to low quality rivals.
+Tanker drivers also claimed that they were being neglected and over-worked.
+They were also concerned that outsourcing in the haulage industry had triggered relentless pressure on cutting costs, with firms like Asda, Shell and Esso all contracting out their deliveries to low-quality rivals.

 Union representatives and tanker drivers revealed that some vehicles can weigh 44 tonnes and can carry around 36,000 to 40,000 litres of fuel.
 Some drivers can start at two in the morning and work until two in the afternoon, with one weekend off every 14 weeks.

 News of the planned industrial action days after George Osborne had outlined the imposition of 20 per cent VAT on hot pies, more public sector cuts, council workers' pension cuts and the planned NHS reforms in mid-March.

 The Panic buying at forecourts across the UK in March 2012 began after Unite members threatened to vote to strike.
 According to their critics (including the AA), both statements from UK Prime Minister David Cameron, Cabinet Minister Francis Maude, and poor media coverage, encouraged tens of thousands of motorists to panic buy, leading to a number of forecourts running out of fuel.

 Unite members must legally give seven days' prior notification of a strike; no such notification had been given as of 30 March.

 Panic buying and long queues at garages were reported in Banbury, Christchurch and Crawley.

 The Unite trades union threatened a strike over health and safety standards earlier in March 2012.
 Unite represents around 2,000 tanker drivers, who deliver fuel to 90% of Britain's forecourts.